google/turbinia/docs/developing-new-tasks.md

 If you want to write temporary files from your task, you should do this relative to the self.output_dir.
 This is a directory that is unique for this Task.

+If you are not using the `self.execute()` method, then you will need to close the result object before exiting.

-After the `run()` method returns, the TurbiniaResults object will be returned to the server, and the new Evidence will be considered to see if there are other Tasks that are listening for it, and if there are, those Tasks will be scheduled.
+The `run()` function should return the result object and these will also be serialized and returned to the server.
+The new Evidence created and included in the results will be checked by the Task Manager to see if there are other Tasks that should be scheduled to process it.

 ## Boilerplate and Glue
 The only two interesting bits for the Job definition in